simonw/sqlite-utils/docs/python-api.rst

 Custom transformations with .transform_sql()
 --------------------------------------------

+The ``.transform()`` method can handle most cases, but it does not automatically upgrade indexes, views or triggers associated with the table that is being transformed.

 If you want to do something more advanced, you can call the ``table.transform_sql(...)`` method with the same arguments that you would have passed to ``table.transform(...)``.

 This method will return a list of SQL statements that should be executed to implement the change.
-You can then make modifications to that SQL before executing it yourself.
+You can then make modifications to that SQL - or add additional SQL statements - before executing it yourself.

 .. _python_api_extract: